 We are Suffering

-One of the beautiful side effects of all the current political turmoil is that it has catalyzed increased democratic engagement, concern for human rights, and solidarity in resistance.
+One of the beautiful side effects of all the current political turmoil is that it has catalyzed increased democratic engagement.
 Nevertheless, I think that many of us are in danger of compassion and protest exhaustion.

 We cannot combat ignorance if we do not take time to cultivate wisdom.
 We cannot persevere if we do not take time to rebuild our inner reserves.
 So I have been thinking about self-love practices for me and for you.